Lieder-Lab/liederDB/README.md

 >Now you got data of Apple as you want to;
 >
->Where statement is not required.
+>The 'where statement' is not mandatory.

 ____
 ## Where statement: